 What is a not-for-profit health fund?

-Membership of a not-for-profit fund may be available to anyone, or only to individuals in a certain industry or association—known as ’restricted’ funds.
+Membership of a not-for-profit fund may be available to anyone, or only to individuals in a certain industry or association, in what's known as a 'restricted' fund.

 Many of Australia’s not-for-profit health funds are part of the Members Health Fund Alliance—the peak industry body for 25 health funds that are not-for-profit or part of a not-for-profit group, member owned, regional and community based.
-It says more than five million Australians are with one of its funds.
+The Alliance says more than five million Australians are with one of its funds.

 What are the not-for-profit health funds in Australia?

-The following health funds operate in Australia on a not-for-profit basis, according to the Federal Government’s privatehealth.gov.au website.
+The following is a list of registered health insurers in Australia, listed on the Federal Government’s privatehealth.gov.au website.
 ‘Not-for-profit’ means it’s a mutual organisation, with the premiums paid into the fund used to operate the business and cover benefits for members.
 Funds are noted as ‘restricted’ if membership is limited to certain groups or industries, and ‘open’ if anyone can apply for cover.

 List of health insurers in Australia according to profit status